jgyy/fcc-scrape/placeholder.md

 ---
-id: 5f45b3c93c027860d9298dbd
+id: 5f45b45d099f3e621fbbb256
-title: Part 83
+title: Part 84
 challengeType: 0
 ---

 # --description--

-You change properties of a link when the mouse hovers them by using a <dfn>pseudo-selector</dfn> that looks like `a:hover { propertyName: propertyValue; }`.
+You change properties of a link when the link is actually clicked by using a <dfn>pseudo-selector</dfn> that looks like `a:active { propertyName: propertyValue; }`.

-Change the color of the footer `Visit our website` link to be `brown` when a user hovers over it.
+Change the color of the footer `Visit our website` link to be `white` when a clicks on it.

 # --hints--